Visiting the gallery

 The centuries AD 300–1100 witnessed great change in Europe.
 The Roman Empire broke down in the west, but continued as the Byzantine Empire in the east.
 People, objects and ideas travelled across the continent, while Christianity and Islam emerged as major religions.
 By 1100, the precursors of several modern states had developed.

 Europe as we know it today was taking shape.
 Room 41 gives an overview of the period and its peoples.
 Its unparalleled collections range from the Atlantic Ocean to the Black Sea, and from North Africa to Scandinavia.
 The gallery's centrepiece is the Anglo-Saxon ship burial at Sutton Hoo, Suffolk – one of the most spectacular and important discoveries in British archaeology.

-A double-edged sword, such as that on display, were the most prestigious weapon used by Vikings, only available to high status warriors.
+- A double-edged sword, such as that on display, was the most prestigious weapon used by Vikings, only available to high-status warriors.